muflone/grav-muflone/user/pages/03.gespeaker/06.mbrola/item.en.md

 ---

 # Introduction
-Gespeaker supports two different speech engines: **espeak**, the default native and [MBROLA](http://tcts.fpms.ac.be/synthesis/), an extra engine that offers more realistic voices.
+Gespeaker supports two different speech engines: **espeak**, the default native and [MBROLA], an extra engine that offers more realistic voices.

 It's possible to read the page [Demo voices](../demo) to listen some examples of both speech engines.